Make a Difference Award

 A Make a Difference project should take Butterflies roughly 20-25 hours to plan and execute and they should lead a group of at least 3 others in completing the project.
 Some appropriate examples may be to organize a child care center for a Walk For Life event, or to organize volunteer days at a local animal shelter.
 Girls could write and perform a puppet show to teach children safety tips or coordinate a math day for younger girls.
 At this age girls should be able to handle every part of their project themselves, but shouldn't hesitate to ask for help if they need it.

-A Make a Difference project should take Eagles roughly 40-50 hours to plan and execute and girls should lead a group of at least 3 others in completing the project.
-Eagle projects should be ongoing in nature.
+A Make a Difference project should take Owls a minimum of 50 hours to plan and execute and women must lead a group of at least 3 others in completing the project.
+Owl projects should be ongoing in nature.
 Find an organization you wish to work with and help them to organize a project that can be done year after year, or build something that will last for your community.
 One example is to work with the local fire department to create a program to teach kids what to do during a fire.
 Girls could not only help to write the program, but could also help to teach the class for the first year.
 Other examples might be to work with the local police department to put together a bike safety program and lead a bike rodeo where kids can have their bikes inspected, learn bike safety, and compete in biking competitions.
 Girls could even help establish a sustainable food pantry in their community or an ongoing food drive to support one.
 They could build steps around the water fountain at the local park so that small children could reach the fountain, or make trail signs for your local hiking trails.
 The possibilities are endless.

 Girls at all levels may work on projects as a group as long as each girl has her own responsibilities and leadership role.
 Using the bike rodeo example, all girls could meet with the police department and help brainstorm on the programming itself.
 One girl may be in charge of helping to inspect bikes and organizing that station, another may be in charge of organizing the bike safety station, and a third may be in charge of organizing and running the bike competitions.